Registered Quality Assurance Professional (RQAP) Frequently Asked Questions (FAQ)

 24. How can I earn re-registration units?

 There are many ways to earn re-registration units.
 Some individuals even earn enough to complete their application without ever registering for or attending an event.
-You can earn re-registration units by being a member of SQA, an SQA Chapter or a relevant professional organization; being a member of an elected or appointed Committee in SQA, an SQA Chapter or a relevant professional organization; being a Chair or Vice Chair of a volunteer Committee or special interest group in SQA, an SQA Chapter or a relevant professional organization; attending SQA or SQA Chapter events; attending other professional society events (such as those offered by BARQA, JSQA, RAPS, DIA, SOT, ACRP, NAICC, AALAS, and many others); attending training provided in-house by your company; attending web-based seminars; teaching a course; being a first or primary author on a poster; being an author on a journal article or book; attending a university course; writing RQAP exam or practice test questions; participating in a Mentoring Program through SQA, an SQA Chapter or a relevant professional organization; and others.
+You can earn re-registration units by being a member of SQA, an SQA Chapter or a relevant professional association/society; being a member of an elected or appointed Committee in SQA, an SQA Chapter or a relevant professional association/society; being a Chair or Vice Chair of a volunteer Committee or special interest group in SQA, an SQA Chapter or a relevant professional association/society; attending SQA or SQA Chapter events; attending other professional society events (such as those offered by BARQA, JSQA, RAPS, DIA, SOT, ACRP, NAICC, AALAS, and many others); attending training provided in-house by your company; attending web-based seminars; teaching a course; being a first or primary author on a poster; being an author on a journal article or book; attending a university course; writing RQAP exam or practice test questions; participating in a Mentoring Program through SQA, an SQA Chapter or a relevant professional association/society; and others.
 Please see the Re-Registration webpage

 for full details.